fiddleheadjs/fiddlehead-docs/src/contents/002.API/003.useState/index.md

 ## Batching state updates

-In FiddleheadJS, state updates are done in batches, meaning that multiple updates made within the same render cycle will be combined into a single update.
+In Fiddlehead, state updates are done in batches, meaning that multiple updates made within the same render cycle will be combined into a single update.
 This can help optimize the performance of your app, as the virtual DOM will only need to be reconciled once per render cycle, instead of multiple times.

-Here's an example to illustrate the concept of batching state updates in FiddleheadJS:
+Here's an example to illustrate the concept of batching state updates in Fiddlehead:

 <playground>